rdeinum/realworldhaskell/README.md

 # realworldhaskell
-My solutions for the assignments from the book Real World Haskell.
+My take on the book Real World Haskell.